Heat: Pedal to the Metal: Gameplay

 In a game of Heat, each player controls a race car, racing it around a circuit against up to five opponents, who can be other players or non-human characters, known as Legends.
 At the beginning of each round, all players simultaneously play one to four cards, whose symbols determine what their car does on their turn.
 First, the player adds up the speed values on their cards and moves their car that number of spaces.
 If the car crossed a corner while moving, the player will move a certain number of heat cards, a core mechanic of the game, into their discard pile.
 Any additional symbols are then resolved, such as cooling down to recover heat, slipstreaming to move in front of other cars, and boosting their car by spending additional heat.

 Advanced modules are available for experienced players.
 The Garage module offers upgrade cards that have higher speeds and special effects, which players draw and add to their decks at the beginning of the game, while the Weather module adds dynamic conditions to corners and sectors, which may restrict or boost cars' performances.

 Development and release

 Heat was created by designer duo Asger Harding Granerud and Daniel Skjold Pedersen, best known for their 2016 Tour de France-inspired board game Flamme Rouge.
 Vincent Dutrait, the artist behind Robinson Crusoe and The Quest for El Dorado, illustrated the game's artwork, and Days of Wonder began publishing it in 2022.

 Reception

 Heat was released to a positive reception.
 It has an average player rating of 8.0 on Board Game Geek, making it the 42nd highest-ranked board game on the platform.
 Critics reviewed the game favorably, with Clayton Ashley of Polygon describing it as a "tabletop racing masterpiece".
+Aftermath wrote: "Heat is a taxing, exhilarating struggle between caution and speed, which somehow takes a bone-rattling sports experience and distils it perfectly onto a tabletop."